Telenav/mesakit/docs/index.md

 ### Welcome <a name = "welcome"></a>! &nbsp; ![](images/stars-32.png)

-> *The mission of Aonia is to make complex mapping software easy*
+> *The mission of MesaKit is to make complex mapping software easy*

 ![](images/horizontal-line.png)

 ### Summary <a name = "summary"></a>

-Aonia provides useful APIs and tools for complex back-end map data analysis problems.
+MesaKit provides useful APIs and tools for complex back-end map data analysis problems.
 It may also appropriate for serving map data in some specialized production applications.

 #### What is it?

-Aonia is a way to rapidly develop mapping and navigation software.
+MesaKit is a way to rapidly develop mapping and navigation software.

 #### Why use it?

-Aonia simplifies access to map data by providing an object-oriented API.
+MesaKit simplifies access to map data by providing an object-oriented API.
 This API makes it easy to perform complex data analysis operations with minimal code.

 #### What can it do?

-Aonia provides support for:
+MesaKit provides support for:

 - [OpenStreetMap (OSM)](https://www.openstreetmap.org/) data processing
     - OSM [Protobuf (PBF)](https://wiki.openstreetmap.org/wiki/PBF_Format) format